pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/6-network-topology.md

 … cluster, prepare, solve …
 ```

-1. **`build_demand_profiles`** takes the national annual total and distributes it across **all** substation buses using population and GDP weights.
-It does **not** check whether a bus is electrically connected to the rest of the grid.
+1. **`build_demand_profiles`** takes the national annual total and distributes it across **all** substation buses using population and GDP weights, regardless on whether they are connected or not to the grid.
+Note that isolated networks may exist and appropriate tuning is recommended to capture the actual network under consideration.
-2. If the OSM-derived network has a **gap**, a region whose lines never link to the national backbone, that region becomes its own **sub-network** (an electrical island).
-It still carries its share of demand, but the only generation available to serve it is whatever sits inside the island.
+2. If OSM has no information of some lines or some geometries are incomplete, the OSM-derived network may artificially disconnect a portion of the network from another portion.
+In this case, each independent region defines its own **sub-network** (an electrical island).
+It still carries its share of demand, but no energy exchange is enabled and as such the demand of each sub-network must be fed with the generation available in the same sub-network.

 When an island's local generation cannot cover its local demand, the optimiser has no way to import power across the missing lines, so it **sheds** the unmet load.
 Nationally the capacity and demand totals look fine, but part of the country is starved.